Department of Justice is now the Department of Communities and Justice. Find out more >

-You must pay a filing fee of $438 (as at 1 July 2021).
-If you cannot pay this fee you can ask for the fee to be waived (not charged) or postponed (paid later).
+You must pay a filing fee of $451 (as at 1 July 2022).
+If you can't pay this fee you can ask for the fee to be waived (not charged) or postponed (paid later).

 If you were not given a written statement of reasons for the decision by NCAT, you can ask for a written statement of reasons within 28 days after you are notified of the NCAT decision.
 The written statement of reasons should explain NCAT's decisions on the facts, the law and how the tribunal member came to the decision.

 For more information on appealing including fees and the appeal form, go to the NCAT website.

 If you think you want to appeal, you should get

 If you are unhappy with the decision of the appeals panel you may be able to appeal to the Supreme Court of NSW.
 You have 28 days to appeal the decision to the Supreme Court.

 If you want to appeal from a decision of the appeals panel you should get